Air quality likely to improve by Monday

-Heavy smoke from Oregon wildfires will stick around in Western Washington for at least another day, but is expected to gradually clear late Sunday, with rain likely by late Monday, according to a National Weather Service forecast.
+Heavy smoke from Oregon wildfires is expected to gradually clear late Sunday into Monday, according to a National Weather Service forecast.

-Skagit County and other counties in Western Washington remain under an air quality alert until 11 a.m.
-Monday.
+The Stanwood-Camano area, like much of Western Washington, remains under an air quality alert until 11 a.m.
+Monday, when light rain is forecast to possibly make an appearance and push the smoke east.

+"Ground level smoke is not going to erode as fast as we'd like, however," according to a forecast from the state Department of Ecology.
+"It will be Monday before much of western Washington and the central and north-central foothills of the Cascades see substantial relief."

-The air quality conditions recorded at state monitoring sites on Saturday in Mount Vernon and Anacortes were “very unhealthy.”
+The air quality conditions recorded at state monitoring sites on Sunday in the region varied from "unhealthy" to “very unhealthy.”

-Very unhealthy air means that everyone should stay indoors, avoid strenuous activity, close windows and doors, set air conditioning to recirculate air, and use HEPA air filters if possible, the weather service wrote in a Saturday update.
+Very unhealthy air means that everyone should stay indoors, avoid strenuous activity, close windows and doors, set air conditioning to recirculate air, and use HEPA air filters if possible, according to the weather service.

-Despite the smoky conditions, many still ventured out on Saturday.
-The streets of La Conner had few open parking spaces on Saturday afternoon, and some dined outside.

-The Museum of Northwest Art in La Conner announced on its door it would be closed Saturday and Sunday due to unhealthy air conditions.

-An air quality burn ban — which means campfires or fire pits — in Skagit, Whatcom and Island counties remains in effect.
+An air quality burn ban — which means campfires or fire pits — in Skagit, Whatcom, Snohomish and Island counties remains in effect.

+Sunday morning: air quality continues to be UNHEALTHY for everyone across the region and will remain that way for most of Sun.
+Stay indoors with windows and doors closed as much as possible.
+Winds and light precipitation may lead to improvement early Mon. https://t.co/zeXgx8MVms pic.twitter.com/U9I2wggJxb— PS Clean Air Agency (@pscleanair) September 13, 2020

+Here are nearly 4 days worth of satellite images showing the journey of the smoke.
+Initially, it was pulled over the ocean by offshore flow.
+It was then caught up by westerly winds and pushed back onshore.
+An incoming system is now gradually pushing it to our east. #wawx pic.twitter.com/10F84yE1xp— NWS Seattle (@NWSSeattle) September 13, 2020

 (0) comments